 Among the specifications of sandals from other sites, we find the same situation.
-From Fat Burro Cave, the bodies of all the 38 plaited (Type F1a) sandals are of lechuquilla and, on all the 20 sandals that retain them, the ties are also of lechuquilla.
-Among the 28 twill-pad sandals (Type F1b), 17 are all lechuquilla (bodies and ties) and one has a pad of sotol, padding of lechuguilla, and its one remaining tie is of "maguey" (possibly lechuguilla); of the 10 specimens having no ties, nine have bodies of lechuquilla and one of sotol.
-Among the sewed sandals (Type F1d), one has both pad and sewing of lechuguilla with ties of two-ply, Z-twist lechuguilla yarn but with its heel segment of rawhide tied to the fiber cord; the remaining three have bodies of "lechuilla or maguey," one of which has no ties remaining and the other two having both sewing elements and ties of "maguey" (possibly lechuquilla).
-The one specimen of sandal Type F1e from Fat Burro Cave has a body of yucca and ties of "Agave sp." (possibly lechuquilla).
-From CM-65, of the six two-warp plaited sandals (sub-Type F1ai), five are all zamandoque, and the sixth has warps and wefts of that material but padding and ties of lechuguilla; of the eight plaited sandals (Type F1a), four are all zamandoque, two are all lechuguilla, one is all "maguey," i.e., a "soft, fuzzy" agave (and therefore possibly a somewhat deteriorated lechuguilla), and one specimen has a zamandoque body and lechuguilla tie.
+From Fat Burro Cave, the bodies of all the 38 plaited (Type F1a) sandals are of lechuguilla and, on all the 20 sandals that retain them, the ties are also of lechuguilla.
+Among the 28 twill-pad sandals (Type F1b), 17 are all lechuguilla

+(bodies and ties) and one has a pad of sotol, padding of lechuguilla, and its one remaining tie is of "maguey" (possibly lechuguilla); of the 10 specimens having no ties, nine have bodies of lechuguilla and one of sotol.
+Among the sewed sandals (Type F1d), one has both pad and sewing of lechuguilla with ties of two-ply, z-twist lechuguilla yarn, but with its heel segment of rawhide tied to the fiber cord; the remaining three have bodies of "lechuguilla or maguey," one of which has no ties remaining and the other two having both sewing elements and ties of "maguey" (possibly lechuguilla).
+The one specimen of sandal Type F1e from Fat Burro Cave has a body of yucca and ties of "Agave sp." (possibly lechuguilla).
+From CM65, of the six two-warp plaited sandals (sub-Type F1ai), five are all zamandoque, and the sixth has warps and wefts of that material but padding and ties of lechuguilla; of the eight plaited sandals (Type F1a), four are all zamandoque, two are all lechuguilla, one is all "maguey," i.e., a "soft, fuzzy" agave (and therefore possibly a somewhat deteriorated lechuguilla), and one specimen has a zamandoque body and lechuguilla tie.
 The one specimen of twill-pad sandal (Type F1b) is entirely of lechuguilla.
-From CM-74, the one plaited sandal (Type F1a) has a lechuguilla body but no ties, and the three two-warp plaited sandals (sub-Type F1ai) are entirely of zamandoque.
+From CM74, the one plaited sandal (Type F1a) has a lechuguilla body but no ties, and the three two-warp plaited sandals (sub-Type F1ai) are entirely of zamandoque.
 In all the above, we see again the tendency of body and tie material to be the same, with remarkably few exceptions.
 It is to be regretted that we have been unable to obtain a computerization of the full range of descriptive and provenience data with a view to revealing conjunctives that might lead us to a better understanding.

-Tables 5-7 and 5-8 present the data from Frightful Cave on materials of manufacture of ties and bodies of the 22 twill-pad sandals (Type F1b) that have describable ties.
+Tables 7-7 and 7-8 present the data from Frightful Cave on materials of manufacture of ties and bodies of the 22 twill-pad sandals (Type F1b) that have describable ties.
 The concordance between materials of the several parts of the sandals is immediately noticeable.
 With only one exception, all 10 ties that are complete have all three parts of the same material; the one exception has toe ties of crude zamandoque cordage, while the ankle ties are of plied lechuguilla fiber.
-Of the 22 bodies, both pad and padding are of the same material in all but five specimens (one additional sandal whose pad is of lechuguilla has padding that is approximately half lechuguilla and half zamandoque); as we might expect, since both were (and had to be) installed in a single operation, the instep and heel ties are in 100% agreement in the matter of the materials.
-But there is also virtually perfect concordance among the distinct and separately installed toe ties, there being only one variance out of 13 possibilities.
-As regards the bodies of the sandals, the variation seen among padding elements is slightly greater than in the twill-pad, probably because the latter was made as a unit and would have been very difficult, if not impossible, to repair or otherwise alter when it had once been incorporated into the sandal.
-Padding and ties, in plaited sandals, on the other hand, could have been added to or changed virtually at will and with almost any material that came to hand.
-It is perhaps supportive of the concept of "traditional" or "best" materials that there was not actually more variation, at least in the padding and toe ties, than our records show.
-Thus, we arrive at the generalization and working hypothesis that the relative complexity and technological demands of the twill-pad and possibly the ankle (instep/heel) ties induced a closer adherence to a "norm," while both padding and toe ties are more varied because of their somewhat less complicated manufacture and consequent greater ease of replacement and change.
+Of the 22 bodies, both pad and padding are of the same material in all but five specimens (one additional sandal whose pad is of lechuguilla has padding that is approximately half lechuguilla and half zamandoque); as we might expect, since both were (and had to be) installed in a single operation, the instep and heel ties

+Table 7-7.
+Association of Materials of Manufacture in Ties and Bodies of Twill-Pad Sandals (F1b, N=22).